FutCoinSpot Blog • 2026 Guide

 The 4 types of EA FC bans (and how they differ)

 Not all bans are created equal.
-EA uses a tiered penalty system.
-Understanding the difference between each type is critical before you panic about anything.
+EA uses a tiered penalty system, and understanding the difference between each type is critical before you panic about anything.
+Here's the breakdown:

-Automatic, temporary restrictions triggered when EA's system detects you're doing things too fast — too many matches in a short window, searching the transfer market too rapidly, or completing SBCs at an unusual pace.
-Soft bans usually lift within 12–72 hours.
-If you get a DNF during a soft ban, the timer resets.
-These are annoying, but not a mark on your account and they don't escalate on their own.
+Soft bans usually lift within 12 to 72 hours.
+If you get a DNF (Did Not Finish) during a soft ban, the timer resets.
+These are annoying, but they're not a mark on your account and they don't escalate on their own.

-Important context: The vast majority of bans are triggered by specific, identifiable patterns that are easy to avoid if you know what they are.
-That's exactly what the rest of this guide covers — and why we designed our transfer method to avoid every one of these triggers.
-Read what our customers say →
+Important context: These penalties sound scary, and they should be taken seriously.
+But here's what the panic posts on Reddit won't tell you: the vast majority of bans are triggered by specific, identifiable patterns that are easy to avoid if you know what they are.
+That's exactly what the rest of this guide covers.
+And it's exactly why we designed our transfer method to avoid every one of these triggers.
+Read what our customers say about their experience.

 What EA actually bans for: confirmed triggers